 Is it really halal?

 There have been many debates about usability and whether it is appropriate for Muslim women to wear halal nail polish.
 Some conservative Islamic scholars argue that nail polish should be avoided as it is regarded as ornamental.
-Like other flashy ornaments, it should not be worn in the company of her non-mahrams (people who women can’t marry like her father or uncle).
+As it warrants unnecessary attention like other ornaments, nail polish should not be worn in the presence of a non-mahram.

 Others such as notable American Imam Omar Suleiman defended the use of breathable nail polish as a “Halal” alternative.
 The use of normal nail polish might be considered embarrassing for Muslim women as it indicates that they are experiencing menstruation.